MENU

 Per Minnesota’s Deceptive Trade Practices Act, all listed race entry costs include surcharges and processing fees.

-Online registration will be open until 11:59 p.m.
-CT on Thursday, April 10.
-Race packet pickup and in-person registration will be available at the following times and locations:
+Online registration continues through race day, as space allows.
+Race packet pickup will be available at the following times and locations:

-Included for the 1,300-person race will be several initiatives aimed at curbing the local event’s impact on the environment:
+Included will be several initiatives aimed at curbing the local event’s impact on the environment:

 • BIKE VALET: Participants and spectators who ride their bike may leave it near the finish area with our volunteers for the duration of the event.
 When you’re ready to leave, we’ll bring your bike — just like a coat check!
 IMPORTANT: The bike valet will close at 10:30 a.m.